 How much hair do I need to cut?

 In total you need about 125mg of hair, or roughly 1 full tbsp.
 The amount is not taking in one 'chunk', but rather is snipped in small portions from various locations around the back of the head so as not to make the cuts visible.
-If the hairstyle is very short, you will need to cut more 'strands' of hair than if the hair is longer.
-However, even with long hair, to ensure the most accurate results, please do not include hair any longer than 1.5" away from the root as that data becomes too old to use.
-Full sampling procedure is provided upon ordering, or you can also view the general details of sample collection here: https://traceelements.com/LabServices/SampleCollection.aspx
+If the hairstyle is very short, that is still fine, you will simply need to cut more 'strands' of hair than if the hair is longer.
+If the hair is long, to ensure the most accurate results, please do not include hair any longer than 1.5" away from the root as that data becomes too old to use.
+If scalp hair is simply not available, then the secondary location for sampling is pubic.

 Can I still do this if I've colored my hair?